PAX523/kubernetes-poc/17_Kubernetes for the Absolute Beginners - Hands-on.md

 kind: Ingress
 metadata:
   name: ingress-app1
+  #annotations:
+  # if we wanna change the path of the URL to another one when forwarding to the particular service:
+  #  nginx.ingress.kubernetes.io/rewrite-target: /
+  # if we wanna disable redirect to HTTPS:
+  #  nginx.ingress.kubernetes.io/ssl-redirect: "false"
 spec:
   rules:
-    - host: sub.domain.com # optional if it must be restricted on specific domain domain (default: *)
+    - host: sub.domain.com # optional if it must be restricted on specific domain (default: *)
       http:
         paths:
           - pathType: Prefix